-ZOLL offers many clinically advanced defibrillators and AEDs to help you improve survival outcomes for sudden cardiac arrest (SCA).
+ZOLL® offers many clinically advanced defibrillators and AEDs to help you improve survival from sudden cardiac arrest (SCA).

 Why Defibrillation Matters

 Early defibrillation and CPR are two critical components in treating sudden cardiac arrest.
-Speed to therapy as well as good quality CPR are essential at improving outcomes.
-All of our manual defibrillators and automated external defibrillator models feature Real CPR Help®, which provides real-time coaching and CPR feedback on rate and depth of chest compressions.
-A uniform operating system on our manual defibrillators ensures an easy transition from product to product.
-And an AED mode on our R Series defibrillator encourages BLS responders to apply electrodes and delivery therapy if needed while waiting for the ALS team.
+Speed to therapy as well as high-quality CPR are essential to improving outcomes.
+All of our manual defibrillators and automated external defibrillators feature Real CPR Help®, which provides real-time coaching and CPR feedback on rate and depth of chest compressions.
+And an AED mode on our R Series® defibrillator encourages BLS responders to apply electrodes and delivery therapy if needed while waiting for the ALS team.

 How ZOLL Defibrillator Devices Work